alco/chatty/README.md

     output; off by default

 Chatty's behaviour is customized by means of adding hooks that get invoked on each incoming message.
-A ping hook is included as an example, try out like
+A ping hook is included as an example.
+Set it up as
-this:
+follows:

 ```iex
 iex> Chatty.add_hook :ping, &Chatty.Hooks.PingHook.run/2, in: :text, direct: true